Beirut Central District: Emir Munzer Mosque

-Named after the Prince Munzer Bin Suleiman, this mosque is also called the "Nafoura" (which means Fountain) due to the presence of an ancient fountain in its courtyard.
+Named after the Prince Munzer Bin Suleiman, this mosque is also called the "Nafoura" (which means Fountain) due to the presence of a fountain in its courtyard.
 The mosque was completed in 1620 during the reign of Fakhr-al-Din II, the Prince of Mount Lebanon.
-The mosque contains six Roman columns in its center.

 Saint Elias Greek Catholic Cathedral

 The Saint Elias Cathedral is located along Nejme Square in the Beirut Central District, and is affiliated with the Greek Melkite Catholic Church in Lebanon.
 At the time of its completion in 1863, the cathedral was perceived as a remarkable place due to its Byzantine architecture and beautiful oriental decoration.
 The cathedral is famous for its notable neo-classical interior design, its marble iconostasis, the Gothic arcs, and the celestial oculi.
-The cathedral was restored by the archdiocese in 1994, after the damages caused by the war.
+The cathedral was restored by the archdiocese in 1994, after the damages caused by the Civil War.
 The restoration works began at the end of 2003 and ended in May 2006.

 National Evangelical Church

 The National Evangelical Church of Beirut is the first native Arabic Protestant congregation of the Middle East.
 Established in downtown Beirut in 1848 by Congregational and Presbyterian American missionaries, it is the oldest and biggest of nine congregations in Lebanon.
-During the Lebanese Civil War (1975–1990), the church was completely destroyed, except for the bell-tower, and the congregation consequently dispersed.
+During the Lebanese Civil War (1975–90), the church was completely destroyed, except for the bell-tower, and the congregation consequently dispersed.
 Since its reconstruction in 1998, the National Evangelical Church of Beirut started re-gathering its parishioners in its fold, and holding regular prayer services and organizing socio-cultural activities.
 Residing directly adjacent to the Grand Serail, the architecture of this church is gothic and oriental with a red-brick roof.

 Saint Louis Capuchin Church

 The Saint Louis Capuchin Church is a Latin Catholic church in downtown Beirut, located to the north of the Grand Serail and Council of Reconstruction and Development.
 Built in 1864 by the Capuchin missionaries and named it in the honor of King Louis IX of France.
 The church was the first landmark structure to be renovated and opened in Beirut after the end of the Lebanese Civil War.
-The church is highly noticeable for its sandstone facades, rose-colored wooden windows, and its new towering white-limestone campanile.
+The church is noticeable for its sandstone facades, rose-colored wooden windows, and its new white-limestone campanile.

 All Saints Anglican Church

 All Saints church was established in 1912.
 The church was founded by the sea shore close to Port of Beirut in order to serve the seafarers.
 It became then a church for the international English speaking community in the Lebanese capital.
-The Arab local congregation was established by the Palestinian refugees who were forced out of their land and homes in 1948.
+The Arab local congregation was established by Palestinian refugees.
 Many Lebanese families who came back to Lebanon from Palestine, where they became Anglicans, joined the church since then.
 All Saints is one of 27 Anglican/Episcopal churches in the territories under the jurisdiction of the Episcopal Church in Jerusalem and the Middle East.
 All Saints is the only Anglican Church in Lebanon.